Stevens County profile

 Monthly labor force and unemployment in Stevens County, Washington

-• The total employed workers decreased by 89 workers from August 2024 to August 2025.
+• The total employed workers increased by 134 workers from September 2024 to September 2025.

 Unemployment rate, not seasonally adjusted